ahoereth/ddpg/slides/10_Recap.md

 - The agent is to complete some task and receive reward
 - It solves this task over some amount of time steps

+@Silverslides

 ## Markov Decision Processes

-The environment in reinforcement learning can be described as a Markov Decision Process
+The environment in RL can be described as a Markov Decision Process

-This relies on the Markov Property (here described as a Markov State):
+This relies on what's called a Markov State:
 $$\mathbb{P}[S_{t+1}|S_t]=\mathbb{P}[S_{t+1}|S_1...S_t]$$
 This means: